vercel/modelfusion/docs/concepts/index.md

 # Getting Started

-**`ai-utils.js` is a TypeScript-first toolkit for building production-grade AI apps, chatbots and agents.**
+**`ai-utils.js` is a TypeScript-first library for building production-grade AI apps, chatbots and agents.**

 It emphasizes user control, customization, and functional programming.
 Designed for production readiness, it integrates essential features and supports diverse content types beyond text, such as audio and images.